Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

   *Benefit:* Remembers your recent searches and orders so it doesn't need to download them again.

+- **Kubernetes Orchestration**
+  *Why?* It maintains the high availability of the system by:
+  • Automated deployment & auto scaling
+  • Fault tolerance by preventing single-point failures
+  • Load Balancing and self-healing

+  *Benefit:* Remembers your recent searches and orders so it doesn't need to download them again.

 - **Lazy Loading**
   *Why?* Delays loading of non-critical resources (e.g., product images below fold) to:
   • Improve initial page load time by ~30%